zenphantom/ml-git/docs/first_project.md

 $ ml-git dataset checkout imagenet8
 ```

 Getting the data will auto-create a directory structure under _dataset_ directory as shown below.
-That structure _computer-vision/images_ is actually coming from the categories defined in the dataset spec file.
-Doing that way allows for easy download of many datasets in one single ml-git project without creating any conflicts.
+That structure _folderA/folderB_ is actually the structure in which the dataset was versioned.

 ```
 folderA